JackDeng0419/Distributed-System-Assignment-2/README.md

         ```
 **Notice:** Before starting the CS or GC, please make sure the AG is running.

+### 2.1 An example
+1. Start an AG: `java AggregationServer`
+2. Start a CS and upload a feed: `java ContentServer 127.0.0.1:4567 contentServerFeed1.txt CS1`
+3. Start a GC to get the feed: `java GETClient 127.0.0.1:4567 GC1`

 ## 3. Test cases

 To run the following test scripts, please go to the *Test* directory by running `cd ./Test`.

+Before running the test script, it is recommended to run the `./reset_data.sh` to reset the state of the system.

 1. One GC getting feed from the AG
     - Run: `./Client_GET_to_AS.sh`